-"In Syria, coalition military forces conducted seven strikes using attack and remotely piloted aircraft," the statement said.
-"In Iraq, coalition military forces conducted 17 strikes coordinated with and in support of the government of Iraq using fighter, attack, and bomber aircraft against ISIL [Daesh] targets."
+"In Syria, coalition military forces conducted 10 strikes using attack, fighter, and remotely piloted aircraft," CENTCOM stated.
+"Separately in Iraq, coalition military forces conducted 14 strikes coordinated with and in support of the Government of Iraq using rocket artillery and fighter-attack, fighter, and remotely piloted aircraft against ISIL [Islamic State] targets."

 Airstrikes near five Syrian cities, including Raqqa and Palmyra, were carried out on Thursday, and destroyed Daesh tactical units, a gas and oil separation plant and an improvised explosives manufacturing area, according to the release.

 The coalition conducted 14 airstrikes near seven Iraqi cities to the north and west of Baghdad, including Ramadi and Sinjar.
 Thursday’s strikes destroyed multiple Daesh tactical units and fighting positions, as well as other targets.

 January 29, 2016Release # 20160129-01FOR IMMEDIATE RELEASEMilitary Strikes Continue Against ISIL Terrorists in Syria…Posted by Combined Joint Task Force — Operation Inherent Resolve on Friday, 29 January 2016

 The Islamic State, also known by its Arabic acronym Daesh, is a terrorist group outlawed in many countries around the world, including the United States and Russia.
 The group has seized large areas in Syria and Iraq and declared a caliphate on territories under its control.